Search

 • Use eye bolts at a horizontal angle greater than 45°.
 Sling strength at 45° is 71% of vertical sling capacity.
 Eye bolt strength at 45° horizontal angle drops down to 30% of vertical lifting capacity.

 • Use a swivel hoist ring for angled lifts.
-The swivel hoist ring will adjust to any sling angle by rotating around the bolt and the hoisting eye pivots 180°.
+The swivel hoist ring rotates around the bolt and adjusts to any sling angle, and the hoisting eye pivots 180°.

 What should you avoid when using eye bolts?